Paopun20/PyNES.Emulator/README.md

 ## Performance

 The emulator is still under development, and performance is not yet optimized.
-Expect some slowdowns, especially on less powerful machines.
-We are actively working on improving performance through various optimizations, including the integration of Cython for critical components.
+Expect some slowdowns, especially on less powerful machines, and file size.

 ## Features (some work in progress)